yeehaa123/presentation-moonconf/slides.md

 <!--

-Personally, however, I find another reason much more important.
+Personally, however, my primary reason for valuing proper design is a different one.
 I believe, that not thinking about architecture is a mistake under all circumstances.
 Here I'm in the company of a statesman like Winston Churchill who claimed that:

 "We shape our buildings; thereafter they shape us."